JVlasich/vier_gewinnt_uav/README.md

 | `--prf` | Pulse repetition frequency in Hz, enables a point density estimate |
 | `--epsg` | Projected EPSG code to use (default: automatically picked UTM zone) |
 | `--restricted` | Keep transit paths between flight lines inside the AOI (no flying outside the polygon) |
+### QGIS
+1) Create a new shapefile layer with type Polygon
+2) Draw a Polygon
+3) Click on the script in the toolbox, input arguments and run
+4) The result is saved as a kml file and reloaded onto the map

 ## Structure
 ```
 uavplanner/